EngBaz/Similarity-Question-Detection/Readme.md

 python ./preprocessing/preprocessing_NN.py --root ./data/

 ````
-The output will be in data folder with the fowllowing structure :
+The output will be in data folder with the following structure :

 ````
 data/